Eggy115/Icons/README.md

 ## Overview

-Repository for icons & other resources extracted from various different DLLs and exe.
+Repository for icons & other resources extracted from various different DLLs and executables.

 ## List
 Below is list of icon folders and what they contain.